MastaPhlash/Deadhold/README.md

 - Many researchable items: walls, doors, traps, turrets, campfire, workbench, trap pit, and more
 - Research can be done in any order
 - Doors can be built and opened/closed with the **E** key
+- **Camera always centers on colonist for responsive movement**
+- **Harvesting resources is always possible when facing a tree or rock**

 ## Controls
 - Arrow keys: Move the colonist (up, down, left, right) and set facing direction